AldurD392/UnitedTweetAnalyzer/README.md

 ```

 Alternatively, you can bias the stream to acquire only those tweets having an attached location (`-b all_geo`).

+This is a forever-running task.
+You can stop it anytime you want by pressing `CTRL-c`.

 #### Learn task
 Once you have acquired enough data you can build and evaluate a classifier.